RivValtin/ffxivguide/tankbasics.md

 The tank role has two sub-roles when in 8-man content: Main Tank (MT) and Off-Tank (OT).
 The only difference is that Main Tank is the one who currently has the boss's attention.
 Some mechanics force you to swap, but not all fights will require this, in which case MT can potentially stay MT the entire time.

+### Helpful UI

+**Party List and Enmity Order**

+On your party list, there will be numbers next to the icons for each person.
+These numbers vary from 1-8, and one of them (typically the 1) will be replaced by an A. This is the order of everyone's enmity for your current target.
+1 has the most enmity, 8 has the least.
+Typically enemies target the person with the most, so the 1 is usually replaced with the A, which indicates the enemy's current primary target.
+There are rare cases where enemies will decide primary target separate from enmity.

+As a tank your goal is to be #1 (in 4-man content) or #1/2 (in 8-man content).
+In 24-man content you can only see numbers for your team, so you can be #1 on your team (and should be) without being the main target.

+In 8-man, enemies often will target both #1 and #2 with big hits somewhere in the fight, so it's important to be at least #2 in threat.
+Even if they don't, being #2 means that if the current tank dies for any reason the boss immediately turns to the other tank rather than a squishy healer or DPS.
+Not all boss abiliies meant to target both tanks will use #1/#2 aggro.
+Some will use #1 and "any living tank that isn't #1".
+If no such person exists the second target is chosen randomly.

+As a rule of thumb, avoid taking threat from another tank on accident.
+If they have #1 enmity and are handling the boss, and the fight isn't forcing otherwise, you should just let them keep it.

+**Enemy List**

+Usually below the party list, a separate UI element will list all enemies you are currently in combat with, as well as their health and a little colored symbol.
+That colored symbol indicates your enmity on that target.
+A red square means the enemy has you as their primary target, and this is typically desirable.
+A green dot meants you're nowhere near their top priority.
+Orange means you're close to taking threat, but don't have it.
+Yellow means you have noticeable threat, but aren't particularly close to the highest.
+Note that these are %-based, so for the first 1-2 attacks in a fight the colors can be a bit chaotic.

+You can use the enemy list in dungeons to determine quickly if an enemy has decided to attack a teammate instead of you.
+If you're focusing on AoE this shouldn't typically happen, but you can use a ranged attack or provoke to bring that enemy back to you.
+Ideally the person being targeted should drag the enemy into the group so you hit them while doing your aoe, but that won't always happen.

 ### The Toolkit

 **Tank Stance**: